Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

      -O downloads and saves the file with url name
 ```

+- `searchsploit shellshock` will show all the shellshock scripts

 - We can also use this to open a listening port using the ncat command from the victim machine.
 This is also called opening a reverse shell script.